I am fortunate to work with some of the best minds in sports. Of those brilliant minds is none other than Dr. Stephen Osterer…

 My goal here is to offer up some new concepts…

 Potentially connect some dots between the clinical, rehabilitative and performance worlds.
-This will not be the ‘definitive guide to training articulations’ – but if you’re really itching for more info right now this article may be helpful.
+This will not be the ‘definitive guide to training articulations’.

 It’s no secret that hip rotation plays an integral role in the pitching motion (hitting as well, but this isn’t a hitting post).